rapid7/insightconnect-plugins/plugins/sentinelone/help.md

 #### Fetch Threats File

 This action is used to fetch a file associated with the threat that matches the filter.
-Your Console user must have permissions to Fetch Threat File - Admin, IR Team, SOC.
+Your user role must have permissions to Fetch Threat File - Admin, IR Team, SOC.

 ##### Input